Tuesday, December 8, 2009

 Music to My Ears

-For my project I decided to make a dress with band logos and lyrics all over it.
+I decided to make a dress with band logos and lyrics all over it.
 The two things I'm the most passionate about in my life are fashion and music so I wanted to put them together to create something that would describe me better than anything.
 For my repitition I used band logos and lyrics scattered randomly over the piece.